π OpenTelemetry Distribution Builder

 run_local_build.sh

-This script is used to build a custom OpenTelemetry Collector distribution using a local Docker container:
+Build a custom OpenTelemetry Collector distribution using a local Docker container (single or custom platform):

 otel-distro-builder/